ToolmanP/Thoughtcrime/pages/AppSystem.md

 	  logseq.order-list-type:: number
 - Database Connection Pool size logseq.order-list-type:: number
-	- Can not be too large since it will over consume the system's resources.
+	- Can not be too large since it will over consume the system's resources and dispatching them requires a lot of context switches.
 Can not be too small since it may not be enough to feed the requests logseq.order-list-type:: number
 	- Empirical formula: connections = ((core_count * 2) + effective_spindle_count (effective concurrent IO count))
 	  logseq.order-list-type:: number
-	- Effective counts based on the co logseq.order-list-type:: number
+	- Core_counts *2 is the total number of capable threads handling and effective_spindle_count can be deemed as a IO buffer and even a bottle neck. logseq.order-list-type:: number
+	- We don't need a really large connection pool.
+(Instance pool) logseq.order-list-type:: number
+	- Instance Pool Management is a crucial part of application system design. logseq.order-list-type:: number
 - ## Message Queue
 - ### Shortcomings of a synchronous client-server model